Night class for Nicodemus

 - 3:28 You heard me say, ‘I’m not the Messiah.
 I’m his advance man, sent ahead to get everything ready for him.’

 - 3:29 The groom gets the bride.
 The best man gets to wait.
-When the groom finally shows up and the best man hears his voice as he arrives, there’s nothing but happiness greeting the groom.
+When the groom finally shows up, the best man hears his voice and greets him with a happy celebration.
+That’s me, doing the happy dance now that he has come.

 - 3:30 His star is rising.
 My star is slipping into the horizon.